Solar Panel Orientation

 PV Solar Panel Orientation and Positioning

-But to get the most out of a solar photovoltaic system, solar panel orientation points or “orientates” the panel or array directly at the suns radiant energy because as we know, the more surface area that is exposed to direct sunlight, the more output the photovoltaic panel will produce, but here lies the problem.
+Solar panel orientation points or “orientates” a panel or an array directly at the suns radiant energy.
+This is because as we know, the more surface area that is exposed to direct sunlight, the more output the photovoltaic panel will produce.
+But here lies the problem.

 While the photovoltaic solar panel may be perfectly aligned to receive the suns energy, it is a stationary object being fixed to either a roof or mounted directly onto a frame.
 With regards to a solar panel, the sun however is not in a stationary position and is constantly changing its position in the sky relative to the earth from morning through to night making the correct solar panel orientation difficult.

 So the challenge in getting the maximum benefit of collecting solar power is to ensure that a photovoltaic solar panel or a complete PV array, is correctly orientated and positioned with regards to the direct sunlight coming from the sun at all times of the day.
 As well as the “solar panel orientation”, the number of hours of sunlight a day the solar panel receives as well as the intensity or brightness of the sunlight are also important.

 For example, when the sun is lower in the sky during the winter months the solar panels orientation needs to be more vertical as the solar radiation passes through more atmosphere to reach the solar panel and therefore its intensity is reduced by the scattering and absorption effect of atmosphere and clouds.
 In the summer months when the sun is higher in the sky the solar radiation is more direct and therefore stronger as it has less distance to travel through the Earth’s atmosphere so the solar panel orientation is more horizontal.